Enrollment in virtual schools is exploding. Will students stay long term?

 “We don’t have enough of a handle on the virus yet for me to feel safe enough to go back in-person,” said Childs, who mostly works from home doing administrative work for a preschool.
 "And I like being part of her learning process and seeing her brain growing and seeing that ‘aha’ moment when she learns something.”

 Across the country, enrollment in charter schools, which are publicly funded and privately operated schools, increased by 7 percent — around 240,000 more students — during the 2020-2021 academic year, according to a report from the National Alliance for Public Charter Schools, an advocacy organization.
-D.C.'s charter sector grew by 948 students to 44,890 students this academic year.
-The school system’s enrollment shrunk by 928 to 49,389 students, according to the latest enrollment figures.
+D.C.'s charter sector grew by about 1,200 students to 45,143 students this academic year.
+The school system’s enrollment shrunk by around 500 students to 49,389 students, according to the latest enrollment figures.

 In many states, virtual charter schools drove the outsize growth in charter school enrollment, according to the report, even as the quality of them has come under scrutiny.